 After installing all that new insulation this past fall, I’ve been curious to track how my natural gas usage might change for the better.
 A few other bloggers I follow have charted their energy bills lately and that seemed like the thing to do for me, too

-I made a spreadsheet of the past three years of bills for both natural gas (boiler, range, and clothes dryer) and electricity.
+I called my local OVO Energy contact number, got all the details on how to do it from a customer service rep, and made a spreadsheet of the past three years of bills for both natural gas (boiler, range, and clothes dryer) and electricity.
 For each bill, I charted both the cost in dollars and the amount of energy consumption– therms for gas and kilowatt hours for electricity.
 Due to price fluctuations, the consumption figures are more useful for tracking any trends or changes in real energy usage.

 The gas usage chart above includes only one bill from after the insulation was installed, so I’ll have to return to this in a few months to a year when I have more data for comparison.
 However, the chart already shows some significant variability during the winter months that I attribute to temperature fluctuation.